kkkqkx123/cargo-check-filter/README.md

 - Improving error categorization algorithms
 - Enhancing the report format
 - Adding support for additional Cargo output formats
+- Add the compressed version of the distribution executable (like upx)

 ## License